-Your hair is made up of two structures that explain a lot about how to best grow healthy hair that is stronger, longer, shinier, and fuller.
+Your hair is made up of two structures that suggest how to best grow healthy hair that’s stronger, longer, and shinier.

 The follicle starts at the root, and extends all the way down into the dermis of the skin.
-Hair follicles play an important role in the health of your hair due to their structure: The base is where tiny blood vessels nourish your cells, important for keeping hair hydrated and healthy.
-Two sheaths additionally surround the follicle and meet at the opening of a sebaceous (oil) gland.
-This oil gland is important because it produces sebum, which is what hydrates your hair (and skin) for the appearance of shine and health.
+Hair follicles play an important role in the health of your hair due to their structure.
+The base is where tiny blood vessels nourish your cells, which is important for keeping hair hydrated and healthy.
+Additionally, two sheaths surround the follicle and meet at the opening of a sebaceous (oil) gland.
+This oil gland is important because it produces sebum, which hydrates your hair (and skin) for the appearance of shine and health.

 The structure of your hair shows the vital role of nutrition on hair health.
-When your hair is dry or dull, it is lacking the oil and moisture necessary to sustain texture and volume.
-Since your hair is made up of keratin, it is important to keep these proteins strong and vital.
-And because the follicle and root is connected to your capillaries, it’s critical to maintain a nutrient-rich blood supply — which you can do by choosing food for healthy hair.
+When your hair is dry or dull, it lacks the oil and moisture necessary to sustain texture and volume.
+Since your hair is made up of keratin, it’s important to keep these proteins strong and vital.
+Since the follicle and root are connected to your capillaries, it’s critical to maintain a nutrient-rich blood supply.
+You can do so by choosing food for healthy hair.

-According to Jen Atkin (celebrity hair stylist & CEO of Mane Addicts) good nutrition is essential for healthy hair.
+According to Jen Atkin, good nutrition is essential for healthy hair.
 “I always recommend my clients eat healthy fats for stronger, shinier hair.”
-Here she shares her favorite food for healthy hair!
+Here, she shares her favorite foods for healthy hair.

 Walnuts are a great food for healthy hair both to lock in color and improve hair vitality.
-Your body uses copper to make melanin, what gives your hair & skin its color.
+Your body uses copper to make melanin, what gives your hair and skin their color.
 A 2012 study found that low copper intake could be linked to early graying.
-In addition, the vitamin E in nuts and seeds such as walnuts, almonds, fennel and sunflower seeds benefit blood flow to the scalp, bringing oxygen and nutrients to the hair follicles that keep hair looking and feeling flawless!
+Additionally, the vitamin E in nuts and seeds like walnuts, almonds, fennel, and sunflower seeds benefit blood flow to the scalp.
+Increased blood flow brings oxygen and nutrients to the hair follicles that keep hair looking and feeling flawless!

 Omega-3 polyunsaturated fatty acids have been found to significantly reduce hair loss.
-These fatty acids feed the oil gland that surrounds your hair follicles, keeping your scalp and hair hydrated for a natural shine.
-While omega-3 can be found in fish including salmon, mackerel and sardines, a vegetarian/vegan form can be found in avocado, fennel seeds, and in supplemented by plant-based healthy fats such as black currant seed oil.
+These fatty acids feed the oil gland that surrounds your hair follicles, keeping your scalp and hair hydrated for natural shine.
+Omega-3s can be found in fish including salmon, mackerel, and sardines.
+Furthermore, a vegetarian/vegan form can be found in avocado, fennel seeds, and supplemented plant-based healthy fats such as black currant seed oil.